User Guide — Patient Risk Adjustment and the Diagnosis Gaps Dashboard

 |

-The Patient Risk dashboard displays the higher specific HCC for a diagnosis.
+The Diagnosis Gaps dashboard displays the higher specific HCC for a diagnosis.
 ICD-10 codes associated with two HCCs in the CMS-HCC model display the HCC with the higher RAF weight.
-For example, for the E13.3411 ICD-10 code, the Patient Risk dashboard will display only HCC 298 – Severe Diabetic Eye Disease, Retinal Vein Occlusion, and Vitreous Hemorrhage (RAF weight 0.336), even though the code also maps to HCC 37 – Diabetes with Chronic Complications (RAF weight 0.166).
+For example, for the E13.3411 ICD-10 code, the Diagnosis Gaps dashboard will display only HCC 298 – Severe Diabetic Eye Disease, Retinal Vein Occlusion, and Vitreous Hemorrhage (RAF weight 0.336), even though the code also maps to HCC 37 – Diabetes with Chronic Complications (RAF weight 0.166).

-We follow the CMS-HCC hierarchy/trumping logic where the Patient Risk dashboard displays only the ICD-10 codes for the higher severity HCC within a disease hierarchy and model version.
-For example:
+We follow the CMS-HCC hierarchy/trumping logic where the Diagnosis Gaps dashboard displays only the ICD-10 codes for the higher severity HCC within a disease hierarchy and model version.
+For example, the Diagnosis Gaps dashboard displays the ICD-10 code for HCC 138 v28 over an ICD-10 code for HCC 137 v28

 We consider the HCC as closed for the year if one ICD-10 code within the category is submitted on a claim. |